js1019/PlanetaryModels/README.md

 Planetary Model Builder
 ================================================================

-This repository provides MATLAB scripts to build a planet model on a tetrahedal mesh, as well as its reference gravitational field.
+This repository provides codes to build a planet model on a tetrahedal mesh, as well as its reference gravity.

 How to make it work for you?
 ----------------------------------------------------------------